ludocode/onramp/core/cci/README.md

 - Comments are stripped.
 No stage of `cci` handles comments at all.
 - Line endings are normalized.
 There should be no carriage returns in the input.

 These restrictions greatly simplify our lexer.
-Unlike all other Onramp programs, `cci` is not designed to accept hand-written input files.
+Unlike most other Onramp programs, `cci` is not designed to accept hand-written input files.

 The only exception for preprocessor directives is `#line` and `#pragma` for debug info.
 These are handled specially by the lexer.